apache/cassandra/.circleci/readme.md

    config-2_1.yml)
-   Note that if the patch no longer applies to `config-2_1.yml` a new patch file is needed, do this by manually making `config-2_1.yml` high resource and create the patch file based on the diff (don't commit it though).
+   Note that if the patch no longer applies to `config-2_1.yml` a new patch file is needed, do this by manually making `config-2_1.yml` high resource and create the patch file by running `./create-patches.sh`
 5. generate the HIGHRES file:
    `circleci config process config-2_1.yml.HIGHRES > config.yml.HIGHRES`
 6. remove the temporary patched HIGHRES file: `rm config-2_1.yml.HIGHRES`